oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 - Create 'Build' and 'Deploy' configuration and monitor audit trace in DevCS

 # Prerequisites
 - The following lab requires an Oracle Public Cloud account that will either be applied by yourself thru [trial registration](https://cloud.oracle.com/en_US/tryit) or supplied by your instructor.
-You will need to install a [VirtualBox](https://www.virtualbox.org/) Virtual Machine image which consists of a pre-installed Eclipse IDE environment and GIT client in your local lab computer.
+You will also need to install a [VirtualBox](https://www.virtualbox.org/) and running Virtual Machine image provided by instructor.
+The image consists of a pre-installed Eclipse IDE Linux environment in your local lab computer.

 # Lab Exercise: